Fritz Lüdi

-Fritz Lüdi is a Swiss bobsledder who competed in the mid-1970s.
+Fritz Lüdi born 1936 is a Swiss bobsledder who competed in the mid-1970s.
 He won three medals in the two-man event at the FIBT World Championships with a silver (1977) and two bronzes (1974, 1975).

 Lüdi also competed at the 1964 and the 1976 Winter Olympics in Innsbruck, finishing 9th in the four-man event and 10th in the two-man event.

+Together with Karl Häseli he won five gold medals at the Swiss bobsleigh championships in the two-man events.